waynodiablo/Oystercard/rails/README.md

 Both tracks will take you to the same place, but Track 1 is entirely self-led.

-## Code reviews

-* **Project track:** Organise code review in your team.

-* **Walkthrough track:** We will have group code reviews on Tuesday, Wednesday, Thursday and Friday.
-The times may differ to fit around the skills workshops.
-Your coach will announce the timings on Slack.

 ## Standups

 * **Project track:** Organise standups in your teams.